Goju-Ryu/DTU-4.semseter-CDIO-gr.3/README.md

 # DTU-4.semseter-CDIO-gr.3
-A program that allows you to play soliatre, you give it a picture and it gives you a move
+A program that allows you to play soliatre, you give it a pictute or number representation of the board and it gives you a move

 # User guide
 ## for the Manual GUI